devyanic11/DataSense/ARCHITECTURE.md

 # DataSense Architecture and Design Document

-This document provides an in-depth look at the architecture, workflow, and design patterns used in building the DataSense application.
+This document provides an in-depth look at the architecture, workflow, and design patterns used in building the DataSense application, specifically focusing on the Hybrid Deterministic-Probabilistic pipeline.

 ## 1. High-Level Architecture

 DataSense follows a modern, decoupled client-server architecture:
-- **Frontend (Client)**: A React-based Single Page Application (SPA) built with Vite, TypeScript, Tailwind CSS, and Recharts.
+- **Frontend (Client)**: A React-based Single Page Application (SPA) built with Vite, TypeScript, Tailwind CSS v4, Plotly.js, and `react-force-graph-2d`.
-- **Backend (Server)**: A Python FastAPI application responsible for parsing data, handling file uploads, and orchestrating AI interactions.
+- **Backend (Server)**: A Python FastAPI application responsible for parsing data, handling file uploads, deterministic DataFrame execution, and orchestrating AI interactions.
 - **AI Layer (LLM API)**: Google's Gemini API serves as the core reasoning engine, invoked securely from the backend to analyze data schema and user queries.

 ### 1.1 Architecture Diagram